nseepana/screener-docs/quarter_pl/other_income_preceding_quarter.md

-# Other income preceding quarter
+# Other income preceding quarter [Other Inc Prev Qtr]
 Other Income as per preceding quarterly results.

 ### Formula